PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 ##### Setting up a connection

-You need to add some code to the application, so it connects to the internet and sets up a connection to mbed Cloud.
+You need to add some code to the application, so it connects to the internet and sets up a connection to Mbed Cloud.

 Replace `main.cpp` with: